About the MET Program

 - One set of official transcripts from all Post-Secondary Institutions attended (must come either directly from the educational institution or in an envelope mailed by you – please do not send opened transcripts).

 - Original TOEFL or IELTS score (for students whose first language is not English).
 Exams must have been taken in the last two years and be sent directly from the testing centre.
 Photocopies will suffice during the application process but in order to be admitted, official copies will be required.
-SFU’s institution code is 0999 and the Biological Sciences Department code is 35.
+TOEFL test takers should request electronic submission of scores directly from the test centre to SFU.
+SFU's Institution Code is 0999 and our department code is 35.

 Please send documents that are requested to be mailed to: